 Ohio: The Center of American Energy Transformation

-Low-cost feedstock accessed through breakthrough technology, unrivaled proximity to markets and $83.3 billion in investment places Ohio among America’s new energy leaders
+Low-cost feedstock accessed through breakthrough technology, unrivaled proximity to markets, and over $86 billion in investment places Ohio among America’s new energy leaders

-For years, the numbers were clear: The Gulf Coast was the place in North America for energy investment.
-Today, energy investors are recognizing the greater profitability potential of Ohio’s shale plays.
+For years, the numbers were clear: The Gulf Coast was the prime location in North America for energy development investment.
+Today, energy investors are recognizing the greater profit potential of Ohio’s shale plays and energy infrastructure.

-Ohio sits atop much of the Utica and Marcellus shale formations, the geological structures beneath Ohio, West Virginia and Pennsylvania that have accounted for 85 percent of U.S. shale gas production growth since the start of 2011.
-These shale plays contain large amounts of natural gas, natural gas liquids and crude oils.
-In fact, by 2030 they are expected to account for more than 40 percent of the nation’s natural gas production.
+Ohio sits on top of much of the Utica and Marcellus shale formations, the geological structures beneath Ohio, West Virginia, and Pennsylvania that have accounted for 85 percent of U.S. shale gas production growth since the start of 2011.
+These shale plays contain large amounts of natural gas, natural gas liquids, and crude oils.
+In fact, by 2030, they are expected to account for more than 40 percent of the nation’s natural gas production.

 The only thing better than having the lowest natural gas prices in the developed world is having them in proximity to customers.
 Ohio resides within a day’s drive of 50 percent of America’s high-demand markets and 70 percent of polyethylene demand.
-Just as important as being close to market, Ohio is far removed from the damaging and costly effects of repeated storms and dramatic flooding.
+Not only is Ohio close to end markets, but it is also far removed from the damaging and costly effects of repeated storms and dramatic flooding.

-Ohio’s access to plentiful and low-cost feedstocks, combined with its location near end markets, make the state a highly favorable option for midstream and downstream investments.
+Both Ohio’s access to plentiful, low-cost feedstocks and its location near end markets make the state a highly favorable option for midstream and downstream investments.
 In Ohio, producers can:

-- Take advantage of a rapidly growing energy industry that has attracted nearly $78 billion in investments along the entire value chain, including upstream and midstream developments that have resulted in downstream expansion and new construction
+- Take advantage of a rapidly growing energy industry that has attracted over $83 billion in investments along the entire value chain, including upstream and midstream developments that have resulted in downstream expansion and new construction.

-- Benefit from an efficient start-to-finish construction process, thanks to state law that requires the Ohio EPA to issue permits within 180 days and a highly trained construction workforce known for completing projects swiftly, within budget and with minimal lost time
+- Benefit from an efficient, start-to-finish construction process thanks to state law that requires the Ohio EPA to issue permits within 180 days.
+Producers will also have access to a highly trained construction workforce known for completing projects swiftly, within budget, and with minimal lost time.

-- Prosper in a vibrant market consisting of multi-modal transportation capabilities that provide national and global access; a growing business population seeking low-cost energy; and a deregulated power market offering unique and customized plans as well as a robust electrical grid
+- Prosper in a vibrant market consisting of multi-modal transportation capabilities, a growing business population seeking low-cost energy, and a deregulated power market offering unique and customized plans as well as a robust electrical grid.

-Many companies along the energy supply chain are located in Ohio, including Marathon, Columbia Gas of Ohio, DuPont, Encino Energy, PPG and Nutrien.
-The shale formations are adding to Ohio’s proven place as an energy leader, but Ohio’s energy leadership doesn’t stop there.
-The state is No. 1 in polymer and plastics output and the No. 1 consumer of polyolefin in the Midwest.
-Now, with one cracker under construction in the tri-state region and another in development, Ohio is fast becoming a new regional ethylene market.
+Many companies along the energy supply chain are located in Ohio, including Marathon Petroleum Corporation, Columbia Gas of Ohio, DuPont, Encino Energy, PPG, and Nutrien.
+The shale formations are adding to Ohio’s proven place as an energy leader, but Ohio’s energy leadership doesn’t stop there: the state is No. 1 in polymer and plastics output and the No. 1 consumer of polyolefin in the Midwest.
+Now, with one cracker plant under construction in the tri-state region and another in development, Ohio is fast becoming a new regional ethylene market.

 In order to power the world, an environment with the right mix of resources is needed.
 Look no further than Ohio.